leaout/lockfreepool/README.md

-# lfthreadpool
+# lockfreepoll

-lfthreadpool is a lock-free thread pool, it helps process tasks quickly.
+lockfreepoll is a lock-free thread pool, it helps process tasks quickly.

 ## Features